 NOTICE OF PRIVACY PRACTICES

 We understand the importance of privacy and are committed to maintaining the confidentiality of your medical information.
 We make a record of the medical care we provide and may receive such records from others.
-We use these records to provide or enable other health care providers to provide quality medical care, to obtain payment for services provided to you as allowed by your health plan and to enable us to meet our professional and legal obligations to operate this health center properly.
-We are required by law to maintain the privacy of protected health information, to provide individuals with notice of our legal duties and privacy practices with respect to protected health information, and to notify affected individuals following a breach of unsecured protected health information.
 This notice describes how we may use and disclose your medical information.
 It also describes your rights and our legal obligations with respect to your medical information.
 If you have any questions about this Notice, please contact our Privacy Officer.

 How This Health Center May Use or Disclose Your Health Information

 The medical record is the property of this Health Center, but the information in the medical record belongs to you.
 The law permits us to use or disclose your health information for the following purposes:

 Treatment.
 We can use your medical and behavioral health information for providing medical or behavioral care, or WIC services.
 Information is disclosed to employees and others involved in providing your care.
 Examples: We may share your medical information with doctors or other health care providers giving you treatment that we do not offer, or provide information to a pharmacist or laboratory providing services to you.
 Information may also be disclosed to family members or others who can help you when you are sick or injured.

 Payment.
 We can use and share your medical information to bill and get payment for the services we provide.
 Examples: We give required information to your health insurance plan to receive payment for services provided.
 We may also disclose information to other health providers to assist them in obtaining payment for services.